 Both are hybrid instruments that offer investment and life insurance via a single product.
-A part of the premium paid is deducted as mortality charge i.e. to provide life insurance and the remaining part is invested in funds (after a few other expenses).
+A part of the premium paid is deducted as a mortality charge i.e. to provide life insurance and the remaining part is invested in funds (after a few other expenses).

-Unlike traditional endowment plans, ULIP are market-linked products.
+Unlike traditional endowment plans, ULIPs are market-linked products.
 A part of the premium is used to provide life insurance, while the rest of the money is invested in a mix of equity and debt instruments based on the investor’s choice, risk appetite and goals linked to the ULIP.
 There are different types of ULIP plans that are pitched as products for different goals.
 Like ULIP Plans for Retirement, ULIP Plans for Children’s Future, etc.

 Talking of returns, how do endowment plans compare with ULIPs?

 Traditional endowment plans are pretty opaque but in general, these products deliver 4-6% average annual returns if you hold these till maturity (after all loyalty addition, bonus, etc.).
 Yes.
 The returns are that low.
-And if you consider that general these plans are purchased for 15-30 years, then the low returns seem like a bad deal.
+And if you consider that generally these plans are purchased for 15-30 years, then the low returns seem like a bad deal.

-Because for the long-term goals, it’s best to invest in instruments/assets that provide inflation-beating returns.
-Something like equity funds that can be expected to deliver 10-12% average returns if chosen funds do well and if one remains invested for long enough.
+Because for long-term goals, it’s best to invest in instruments/assets that provide inflation-beating returns.
+Something like equity funds can be expected to deliver 10-12% average returns if chosen funds do well and if one remains invested for long enough.

 And how does this compare with ULIP returns?